Real algebraic curves of bidegree (5,5) on the quadric ellipsoid: Introduction

-\begin{rem} It is easy to see that the classification up to homeomorphism of the pairs $(\mathbb{R}X, \mathbb{R}A)$ in Theorems~\ref{thm: maximal_thm},~\ref{thm: m-1_curves_thm},~\ref{thm: type_I,II_m-2_thm},~\ref{thm: type_I_II_thm} is equivalent to the classification up to isotopy. \end{rem} Previous results concerning the restrictions part of the classification are given in Proposition~\ref{prop: bezout}, Theorem~\ref{thm: mikha_congruences} and Proposition~\ref{prop: orientation_formula}.
-Such results give a system of restrictions for real schemes of algebraic curves of bidegree $(5,5)$ on $X$, the content of this paper is the proof that such system of restrictions is complete.
-Therefore, the main part of the paper concerns the construction part of the classification.
-In~\cite{Mikh94} it is claimed to have constructed some real algebraic $M$-curves which realize almost all real schemes of Theorem~\ref{thm: maximal_thm}.
-Here, in Sections~\ref{sec: construction} we exploit different constructions and realize all of them.\\ The real schemes which are not prohibited by restrictions in Section~\ref{sec: restrictions}, are those listed in Theorems~\ref{thm: maximal_thm},~\ref{thm: m-1_curves_thm},~\ref{thm: type_I,II_m-2_thm} and~\ref{thm: type_I_II_thm}.
-In Section~\ref{sec: methods_construction} we introduce the tools for the construction part: in particular, in Section~\ref{subsec: the quadratic cone} we explain how constructing a real algebraic curve on the second Hirzebruch surface $\Sigma_2$ imply constructing a real algebraic curve on the quadric ellipsoid in $\mathbb{C}P^3$.
-Then, on $\Sigma_2$ we exploit different construction techniques: in Section~\ref{subsec: trigonal_construction} we realize some intermediate constructions using the method introduced in~\cite{Orev03} by Orevkov via dessins d'enfant; in Section~\ref{subsec: patch}, using the Viro's patchworking method and a variant of it developed by Shustin (see~\cite{Viro84},~\cite{Viro89},~\cite{Viro06} and~\cite{Shus98},~\cite{Shus02},~\cite{Shus06}) we finally construct all remaining real algebraic curves of bidegree $(5,5)$ on $X$ which realize all real schemes listed in Theorems~\ref{thm: maximal_thm},~\ref{thm: m-1_curves_thm},~\ref{thm: type_I,II_m-2_thm} and~\ref{thm: type_I_II_thm}.
+In Section \ref{sec: restrictions}, we present previously known results that give topological restrictions to type II, resp. type I, real algebraic $(M-i)$-curves of bidegree $(d,d)$ on $X$.
+The content of this paper is the proof that such system of restrictions is complete for bidegree $(5,5)$.
+Indeed, the main part of the paper concerns the construction of type II, resp. type I, real algebraic $(M-i)$-curves of bidegree $(5,5)$ in $X$ realizing all real schemes which are not prohibited by the restrictions in Section \ref{sec: restrictions}. \\ In Section \ref{subsec: the quadratic cone}, we explain how to construct a real algebraic curve of bidegree $(d,d)$ on the quadric ellipsoid in $\mathbb{C}P^3$ with topology prescribed by the topology of a real algebraic curve of bidegree $(d,0)$ constructed on the second Hirzebruch surface.
+In the rest of Section \ref{sec: methods_construction}, we introduce Hirzebruch surfaces (Section \ref{subsec: Hirzebruch_surf}) and we give some construction tools we have on such surfaces: \begin{itemize} \item particular birational transformations (Section \ref{subsec: Hirzebruch_surf}); \item Orevkov's method via dessins d'enfants (Section \ref{subsec: dess_enf}). \end{itemize} In Section \ref{sec: construction} we end the proof of Theorems \ref{thm: maximal_thm}, \ref{thm: m-1_curves_thm}, \ref{thm: type_I,II_m-2_thm} and \ref{thm: type_I_II_thm}: \begin{itemize} \item in Section \ref{subsec: trigonal_construction}, we realize some intermediate constructions on Hirzebruch surfaces using the construction tools of Section \ref{sec: methods_construction}; \item in Section \ref{subsec: patch}, using the Viro's patchworking method (\cite{Viro06}) and a variant of it developed by Shustin (\cite{Shus05}) we finally construct real algebraic curves of bidegree $(5,5)$ on $X$ realizing all real schemes listed in Theorems \ref{thm: maximal_thm}, \ref{thm: m-1_curves_thm}, \ref{thm: type_I,II_m-2_thm} and \ref{thm: type_I_II_thm}. \end{itemize}